 Radical Candor Podcast Episode At a Glance

-- Persuade: This isn’t easy, and it’s vital to get it right.
+Persuade: This isn’t easy, and it’s vital to get it right.
 Persuasion at this stage can feel unnecessary and make the decider resentful of people on the team who aren’t fully in agreement.
 The decider has painstakingly gone through the listen, clarify, and debate steps and made a decision.
 Why doesn’t everyone else get why it’s obvious we should do this — or at least be willing to fall in line?
 But expecting others to execute on a decision without being persuaded that it’s the right thing to do is a recipe for terrible results.
 And don’t imagine that you can step in and simply tell everyone to get in line behind a decision, whether you have made it or somebody else has.
+(Learn more: podcast, blog)

-- Learn: By the time you’ve reached learn — the last spot on the Get Sh*t Done Wheel — you and your team have put in a ton of work, you’ve achieved something, and you want it to be great.
+Learn: By the time you’ve reached learn — the last spot on the Get Sh*t Done Wheel — you and your team have put in a ton of work, you’ve achieved something, and you want it to be great.
 And it is human nature for us to become attached — often unreasonably attached — to projects we’ve invested a lot of time and energy into.
 It can take almost superhuman discipline to step back, acknowledge when our results could be a lot better or are simply no good, and learn from the experience.
+(Learn more: podcast, blog)

 Radical Candor Podcast Checklist

 - Remember, the GSD Wheel is designed to be cycled through quickly.
 Not skipping a step and not getting stuck on one is equally important.
 If you skip a step, you’ll waste time in the end.
 If you allow any part of the process to drag out, working on your team will feel like paying a collaboration tax, not making a collaboration investment.

 - Create an obligation to dissent.
 If everyone agrees on an idea right away, that’s a red flag.